 And while the relationship between employee output and motivation is evident, knowing how to encourage staff to be more prolific is a difficult thing to do.

 To help, here are a few ways you can motivate your team members and drive their productivity forward.

 When setting your company on the path of increasing productivity, it is important to create a plan.

 To do so successfully, you will need to measure and evaluate the current production rate.
-It will serve as a baseline to check if the strategies you implement are improving the rate at which work is completed.
+It will serve as a baseline to check if the strategies you implement improve the rate at which work is completed.

 One of the best ways to calculate employee output is based on speed and quality.
 Use a state-of-the-art project management tool to evaluate both elements.
-You will be able to time-track work completion and see what it takes to produce quality products and services.
+You can time-track work completion and see what it takes to produce quality products and services.

 Additionally, you can measure productivity at both an individual and team level for greater insight into the current state of things.

 After that, you have a starting point to begin implementing strategies to motivate your employees.

 Cultural fit is among the most important things for a new hire.
 If the employees fit the company culture better, they are much more proactive at the job and faster at connecting with their team and their work.

 A strong cultural fit also contributes to a stronger company-employee bond.
 This can protect the company from expenses associated with turnover and regular and unforeseen recruitment costs.